xwiz/Flutterwave_PHP_v2_Library/README.md

         "country"=> "NG",
         "amount"=> "2000",
         "pin"=>"3310",
-        "payment_plan"=> "980", //use this parameter only when the payment is a subscription, specify the payment plan id "email"=> "eze@gmail.com",
+        //"payment_plan"=> "980", //use this parameter only when the payment is a subscription, specify the payment plan id "email"=> "eze@gmail.com",
         "phonenumber"=> "0902620185",
         "firstname"=> "temi",